 Show them the value and benefits.
 You would find that getting a top-level executive actively sponsoring the project helps greatly.

 When the communication comes from the top, it will ensure that users mandatorily incorporate this into their active work-flows.
 It will ensure that it is taken as a priority across the organization and speed up the adoption.
 Have a team of technology experts and business experts formulate the business analytics strategy for data management, analytics, and governance.

 Ensure that people in different departments are collaborating and important information is not locked away in organization silos.
 Departments must be readily sharing information in order for your analytics efforts to get wings and fly.

-You need a solid organizational framework in place that ensures fast data collection, processing, analysis and consumption of dashboards and reports.
+You need a solid organizational framework in place that ensures fast data collection, processing, analysis and consumption of the right analytics dashboards and reports.
 A successful analytics project requires you to have strong processes in place to manage the change.